benedict-armstrong/ComputerVision/lab04/writeup/main.typ

 )

 == Training
-We train the network for $10$ epochs using the provided configuration.
-With this we achieve a test accuracy of $82.62%$.
+The network was trained for $49$ epochs using the provided configuration.
+With this it achievse a test accuracy of *$82.62%$*.
 The trained model can be found at `runs/4043/last_model.pkl`.